nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

   * Pros: Less overlapping and easier to debug.
   * Cons: Extra work needed to implement the delete command.

-### Find by tag and question keywords

-This find by tag and question keywords feature will allow the user to find flashcards specified by specifying tags and/or keywords that they possess.
+### Finding flashcards

 #### Implementation

-The find by tag and question keywords implementation requires changes to be made to the `FindCommandParser`.
-Currently, `FindCommandParser#parse` takes in the keyword arguments as a single `String` which is then split into individual keywords.
-The proposed implementation will require the `ArgumentTokenizer` and `ParseUtil` to parse for any `PREFIX_TAG` and/or `PREFIX_QUESTION`. `ParserUtil` will parse them accordingly and insert them into the necessary `Predicate<Flashcard>` which will be used for filtering the `Flashcard` list.
-If neither of them are provided or the `Tag` provided is non-aplhanumeric, then a `CommandException` will be thrown.
+The Find mechanism searches for flashcards based on the specified tag or question keyword or both.
+Each filter will result in the creation of a `Predicate<Flashcard>`.

-Since more than one `Predicate<Flashcard>` will be used, a class called `FlashcardPredicate` will be introduced that collects all `Predicate<Flashcard>` into one class.
+A class called `FlashcardPredicate` will be introduced that collects all `Predicate<Flashcard>` into one class.

-`NameContainsKeywordsPredicate` will have to be refactored into `QuestionContainsKeywordsPredicate`.
-A new `Predicate<Flashcard>` for filtering the `Flashcard` based on `Tags` called `FlashcardContainsTagPredicate` also has to be made.

-Changes to the `FindCommand` class will also have to be made as it currently works for `NameContainsKeywordsPredicate`.
-The new implementation will involve the `FindCommand` storing one `FlashcardPredicate`.
+##### Usage

 Given below is an example usage scenario and how the `FindCommand` mechanism behaves at each step.

  Step 1.
-The user launches the application for the first time.
-The `QuickCache` will be initialized with the initial QuickCache state.
+The user launches the application.

  Step 2.
 The user executes `find t/Assembly q/What` command to find a `Flashcard` with the tag `Assembly` and the keyword `What` in its `Question`.

  Step 3.
 This will call `FindCommandParser#parse` which will then parse the arguments provided.
  Within the method, `ParserUtil#parseTags`and `Parserutil#parseKeywords` will be called to create tags and keywords for the arguments.

  Step 4.
 A new `FlashcardPredicate` will then be created from the `QuestionContainsKeywordsPredicate` and `FlashcardContainsTagPredicate` generated from the given tags and keywords.
  It will be used to filter for all the flashcards that have the specified tags.
 This `FlashcardPredicate` is then passed to the `FindCommand`

  Step 5. `FindCommand#execute` will set the `QuickCache` model's filter with the provided predicate.